Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 ) is TransactionState.COMMITTED
 ```

-#### Receipts
+### Get receipt
-State changes to the Confidential Ledger are saved in a data structure called a Merkle tree.
-To cryptographically verify that writes were correctly saved, a Merkle proof, or receipt, can be retrieved for any transaction id.
+A receipt can be retrieved for any transaction id to provide cryptographic proof of the contents of the transaction.
 ```python
 receipt = ledger_client.get_transaction_receipt(
     transaction_id=append_result.transaction_id